 When Your Child is the Bystander

 Children who watch another child get bullied are also affected by the bullying.
-They may not intervene on behalf of the victim because they are afraid or aren't sure what to do.
+They may feel guilty for not intervening on behalf of the victim.
+They may be afraid to act or not sure what to do.

-You can help your children think through these situations, feel empathy for the victim and discuss appropriate ways to help the victim.
+Help your children think through these situations and feel empathy for the victim.
+Discuss appropriate ways to support the victim.
 Developing the courage to stand up for victims isn't easy.
-Children who are raised to show compassion to others make the world a better place for everyone.
+Simple actions like moving closer to stand next to the victim can help.

 You play an important role in guiding your children to treat everyone with respect and dignity.
 Teaching children these moral values